-We expect to continue to make substantial investments in research and development activities as we progress the development of tenapanor, RDX7675, RDX8940 and our other our product candidates, advance our research programs into the preclinical stage and continue our early stage research including further development of our proprietary drug discovery and design platform.
+We expect to continue to make substantial investments in research and development activities as we progress the development of tenapanor and, RDX7675, as well as our other product candidates, advance our research programs into the preclinical stage and continue our early stage research including further development of our proprietary drug discovery and design platform.
 The process of conducting preclinical studies and clinical trials necessary to obtain regulatory approval is costly and time consuming.
 We may never succeed in achieving marketing approval for any of our product candidates.
-The probability of success of each of the product candidates may be affected by numerous factors, including preclinical data, clinical data, competition, manufacturing capability and commercial viability.
+The probability of success of each of the product candidates may be affected by numerous factors, including preclinical data, clinical data, our ability to access capital on acceptable terms, competition, manufacturing capability and commercial viability.

 The successful development of our product candidates is highly uncertain and may not result in approved products.
 Completion dates and completion costs can vary significantly for each product candidate and are difficult to predict.
 Given the uncertainty associated with clinical trial enrollment and the risks inherent in the development process, we are unable to determine the duration and completion costs of current or future clinical trials of our product candidates or if and to what extent we will generate revenues from the commercialization and sale of any of our product candidates.
-We anticipate that we will make determinations as to which programs to pursue and how much funding to direct to each program on an ongoing basis in response to the scientific and clinical success of each product candidate, as well as an ongoing assessment as to each product candidate's commercial potential.
-We will need to raise additional capital and will seek additional collaboration partnerships in the future in order to complete the development and commercialization of our product candidates, including tenapanor, RDX7675 and RDX8940.
+We anticipate that we will make determinations as to which programs to pursue and how much funding to direct to each program on an ongoing basis in response to the scientific and clinical success of each product candidate, ongoing assessments as to each product candidate's commercial potential, and our ability to access capital on acceptable terms.
+We will need to raise additional capital and will seek collaboration partnerships in order to complete the development and commercialization of our product candidates, including tenapanor and RDX7675.